Eschatologue/CM_wiki/docs/spells/1st-level.md

 An audible alarm produces the sound of a hand bell for 10 seconds within 60 feet.

 ### Animal Friendship
-*1st-level enchantment*
+*1st-level Enchantment*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 30 feet
 **Components:** V, S, M (a morsel of food)
 **Duration:** 24 hours

 This spell lets you convince a beast that you mean it no harm.
 Choose a beast that you can see within range.
 It must see and hear you.
 If the beast's Intelligence is 4 or higher, the spell fails.
-Otherwise, the beast must succeed on a Wisdom Saving Throw or be charmed by you for the spell's duration.
+Otherwise, the beast must succeed on a Wisdom :d20-save: **Saving Throw** or be charmed by you for the spell's duration.
 If you or one of your companions harms the target, the spell ends.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can affect one additional beast for each slot level above 1st.

 ### Armor of Agathys
-*1st-level abjuration*
+*1st-level Abjuration*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Self